system-er/gdtinycc/README.md

 and choose the name of the .c-file in the GDTinyCC-node in inspector.

 GDTinyCC is a new node for godot that inherits from Node.
 WIP - programmed with godot 4.5, tinycc-mob
+- _ready, _process, _physics_process work.

 # docu: